Tania Campbell

-Tania Lynette Campbell (born 1967) is a South African Democratic Alliance politician who is serving as the Executive Mayor of the City of Ekurhuleni Metropolitan Municipality, as of 8 November 2022.
-She had previously served for 11 months from November 2021 until her removal in a motion of no confidence in October 2022.
+Tania Lynette Campbell (born 1967) is a South African Democratic Alliance politician who served as the Mayor of Ekurhuleni twice, from November 2021 until her removal in a motion of no confidence in October 2022 and again from November 2022 until her removal in a second motion of no confidence in March 2023.

 Early life

 Campbell attended Germiston Technical College.
 She went on to study human rights and executive municipal leadership with a focus on budgetary principles and performance management at the University of Pretoria.